Working together against corruption

 Höegh Autoliners applies a zero-tolerance policy towards bribery and corruption.
 We take a stand against corruption and work in several arenas to abolish the use of corruption, bribery, and facilitation payments.
 Corruption has a negative impact on economic development and is inherently wrong.

-We believe it is important for the shipping industry to come together and work proactively against corruption.
-As an international industry, we have the power to make a change and it is our responsibility to take this opportunity.
 In line with our work against corruption, Höegh Autoliners takes pride in being one of the co-founders and an active member of the Maritime Anti-Corruption Network (MACN).
 MACN is a global business network working towards its vision of a maritime industry free of corruption that enables fair trade to benefit society and for all.

 By adopting the MACN Anti-Corruption Principles, communicating progress on implementation, sharing best practices, and creating awareness of industry challenges, we are promoting good corporate practices for tackling bribes, facilitation payments and other forms of corruption.